What to Do if You Are Injured on a Cruise Ship

 8. 6 months Deadline so Contact a Maritime Lawyer ASAP

 As soon as you leave the ship, you should obviously seek treatment immediately for any serious injuries, and if you have been the victim of a sexual assault or rape, you should proceed immediately to a rape treatment center.
-Because there is only a 6-month deadline, after you have attended to any medical care needed, you should immediately contact a maritime attorney for more advice.
+Because there is only a 6-month deadline, after you have attended to any medical care needed, you should immediately contact a Florida boat accident attorney for more advice.

-Our admiralty and maritime law firm is available for a free consultation.
+Our Miami law firm for injured yacht crewmembers is available for a free consultation.